brandur/sorg/content/articles/cloud-databases.md

 development, CI, or migrated across every major cloud provider.
-Vertical scaling will go a long way for organizations [who curate their data and offload lower fidelity information to less operable but more scalable stores](/acid#scaling).
+Vertical scaling will go a long way for organizations [who curate their data and offload lower fidelity information to more scalable stores](/acid#scaling).

 After you're at the scale of AirBnB or Uber, something like